lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 At this point the boxes selecting the "extendedness" and "detect_isPrimary" parameters can be unchecked, because it is not necessary for this tutorial to actually retrieve the data in those columns, only to constrain the query based on their values.

+**Notice:** At this point, with the query all set up, clicking "Populate and Edit ADQL" will switch the Query Type to "Edit ADQL (advanced)" and populate the ADQL query box, as shown in Step 3 below.

 1.7.
 Set the "Row Limit" to 10000, to only retrieve 10000 objects for this demonstration.

 .. figure:: /_static/portal_tut01_step01.png